Continuous limits of large plant-pollinator random networks and some applications: Study of the limiting dynamical systems

-\begin{lemma} In addition to the null-equilibrium, System~\eqref{eq_1species} has $0$, $1$ or $2$ equilibria, depending on the values of the parameters.\\ \hel{Precisely, denote by $C_0^-$ and $C_0^+$ the two zeros of $g^P$.
-System~\eqref{eq_ss1species} has $2$ positive equilibrium if and only if In this case, the equilibria are $({P}^-_\infty,{A}^-_\infty)$ and $({P}^+_\infty,{A}^+_\infty)$ with ${A}^-_\infty<{A}^+_\infty$ and are the two positive solutions to } $({P}^-_\infty,{A}^-_\infty)$ is an unstable positive equilibrium and $({P}^+_\infty,{A}^+_\infty)$ is a stable positive equilibrium. \end{lemma} To conclude on the dynamics of the trajectories of System~\eqref{eq_1species}, we performed simulations.
+$({P}^-_\infty,{A}^-_\infty)$ is an unstable positive equilibrium and $({P}^+_\infty,{A}^+_\infty)$ is a stable positive equilibrium. \end{lemma} To conclude on the dynamics of the trajectories of System~\eqref{eq_1species}, we performed simulations.
 In summary, it appeared that, depending on the parameters values, either all trajectories are attracted by the null equilibrium (Fig~\ref{fig:phaseplan}(left)), or trajectories converge to $0$ or some positive equilibrium, depending on the initial conditions (Fig~\ref{fig:phaseplan}(right)).
 We never observed cycles.
 Moreover, the competitive terms ensure that trajectories remain bounded.

 \begin{proof}[Proof of Lemma \ref{lem_equicp}] Any stationary point $({P}_\infty,{A}_\infty)$ is solution to